highlight/highlight.io/docs_content/product-features/web-vitals.md

 ## Metric Monitors

-[](www.google.com)Metric monitor alerts can be added from the [Alerts](docId:0OM1OAgjJBP8lrJqqZ3Sv) page to warn you when any of your Web Vitals metrics exceed a certain threshold.
+[](www.google.com)Metric monitor alerts can be added from the [Recording Network Requests and Responses](/product-features/alerts) page to warn you when any of your Web Vitals metrics exceed a certain threshold.
 You can configure both the aggregation function (average, p90, etc.) and threshold value.